While it is known that breast milk’s nutritional composition varies from mother-to-mother, did you know that breast milk color can also change?

 - Pumping: At the beginning of a pumping session, you may notice that the breast milk has a bluish hue.
 It primarily happens due to the foremilk’s nutritional composition, which has more electrolytes and less fat.
 However, the milk may appear thick, creamy, and whitish to slightly yellow at the end of the session.
-It happens due to a higher fat content in the hindmilk, which comes after foremilk.
+It happens due to a higher fat content in the hindmilk as pumping progresses.

 - Diet: The food you eat contains natural pigments and sometimes added color.
 These colors may affect the breast milk’s color.
 For instance, carotene-rich, yellow veggies and fruits, such as yam and squash, may change the breast milk color to yellow or orange.

-- Breast milk storage: Pumped or expressed milk upon refrigeration or freezing can separate into layers and change its color from white to slightly yellow, blue, or orange.
+- Breast milk storage: Pumped or expressed milk upon refrigeration or freezing can separate into layers (fat and watery components) and change its color from white to slightly yellow, blue, or orange.
 This change in the breast milk color is normal and doesn’t mean that it has gone bad (5).
-You can shake the breast milk to mix the layers and feed it to your baby.
+You can shake the breast milk gently to mix the layers and feed it to your baby.

 - Diet: Consuming a lot of green veggies, such as spinach or seaweed, can turn your breast milk’s color green.
 Even food with green-colored dye may impart a greenish hue to breast milk.
 Diet-related breast milk color changes are seldom a cause for concern and are not considered unhealthy.